 Professor Doherty’s research and teaching focus on the interdisciplinary study of twentieth-century art and literature, with special emphasis on the history of German modernism and on relationships among the visual arts, literature, and aesthetic and psychoanalytic theories.
 In 2005, she held the inaugural Research Forum Visiting Professorship in Modern and Contemporary Art at the Courtauld Institute of Art in London.
 In 2006–07, she was the David and Roberta Logie Fellow at the Radcliffe Institute at Harvard University and an Affiliate Scholar at the Boston Psychoanalytic Society and Institute.
 In 2008, she was a participant in Manifesta 7, the European Biennial of Contemporary Art, for which she created the exhibition project Learning Things as a contribution to the group of “mini-museums” curated by Anselm Franke and Hila Peleg in Trento, Italy.
 In 2011 and 2015, she was a Fellow at the Zentrum für Literatur- und Kulturforschung in Berlin.
 In fall 2019, she will be a visiting scholar at the Max Planck Institute for the History of Science in Berlin, and in spring 2020 she will be the Holly Fellow at the Clark Art Institute in Williamstown, Massachusetts.
 Additional grants and fellowships include: ACLS, DAAD, Fulbright, Getty, NEH.

-On leave for the academic year 2019-20, Professor Doherty is currently completing a book on contemporary artist Rosemarie Trockel’s “Rorschach Pictures” for the One Work series published by Afterall Books.
+Professor Doherty is currently completing a book on contemporary artist Rosemarie Trockel’s “Rorschach Pictures” for the One Work series published by Afterall Books.